remingtonCarmi/TrackingSwimmingENPC/README.md

 ### The data
 Starting for a simple video clip, many operations are applied to the frames before passing through the neural network.
-For example, it tooks 1 hour and 30 minutes to train the simple model on colab for small image with 150 pixels width.
+For example, it tooks 11 minutes to train the deeper model on colab for small images with 150 pixels width, for one epoch.
 <DIV ALIGN="CENTER">
 <td><img width="600px" src="data/5_model_output/gif/time_line_data.gif"></td> <br>
 </DIV>